Extending the Operational Life of the Project through expansion

 Orkney is also home to the highest concentration of small and micro wind turbines in the UK, as well as several larger community owned and commercial turbines, one locally owned wind farm (Hammars Hill), and one commercial wind farm (Spurness, Sanday – SSE).
 Wind power is the main energy source that allowed Orkney to become a net energy exporter since 2013.

-SHEPD’s Alternative Approach aims to unlock Orkney’s renewable potential by creating an opportunity for those ‘ready to connect’ via a staged approach to network reinforcement.
-They believe that the most economical and efficient solution is to reinforce the network in incremental stages.
+SSEN’s Alternative Approach aims to unlock Orkney’s renewable potential by creating an opportunity for those ‘ready to connect’ via a staged approach to network reinforcement.
+SSEN believes that the most economical and efficient solution is to reinforce the network in incremental stages.
 They plan two phases, each of 180MW.
-The first connection phase to be complete by April 2023.
+Capacity made available from the reinforcement will then be allocated on a ‘ready to connect’ basis to ensure that capacity is efficiently utilised in comparison to the standard industry practice of ‘first to contract, first to connect’ which can cause capacity to become fixed but not utilised.
+This Alternative Approach would allow reinforcement to be progressed and overcome barriers previously faced by the reinforcement project.

 Challenges & Opportunities